zacharygarwood/Decoy/README.md

 # Decoy
 A password management system that doesn't store passwords.

+<sub><sup>Disclaimer: I'm not a cryptography expert so use this tool at your own risk.
+I'm NOT responsible for you getting hacked. 🤝</sup></sub>

 # Introduction
 Everyday it feels like there is a new leak in the news like:
 ```